remodlai/Flowise/doc/multi/implementation_plan.md

-# Incremental Implementation Plan: Row Level Security (RLS) Implementation
+# Platform Implementation Plan

-This document outlines the phased approach for implementing Row Level Security (RLS) to manage authorizations in the Flowise platform.

 ## Implementation Philosophy

-Rather than implementing a complex external ReBac schema, we'll follow an incremental approach using database Row Level Security:
+Rather than implementing a complex external authorization schema, we'll follow an incremental approach using database Row Level Security:
 1. Start with the core hierarchical structure (platform -> app -> organization)
 2. Implement and test RLS policies at each level
 3. Build the UI components to manage these relationships